michaelmcandrew/pop/README.md

 The most common CiviCRM entities are tested to ensure they work with Pop.
 Other entities may or may not work.
 The entityProvider function in the [Pop test suite](https://github.com/michaelmcandrew/cv/blob/pop/tests/Command/PopCommandTest.php)) tests has the most up to date list of tested entities.

 # Hopes and dreams

-* More support for entities.
-For many, the issues can be solved by updating the underlying API (adding api.required for certain fields, etc.)
+* Support more entities.
-* use twig as templating language for fields (in the same way that ansible uses Jinja)
+* Use twig as templating language for fields (in the same way that ansible uses Jinja)
-* command to create one set of entities, rather than read from a pop file e.g. `civipop -e Individual -c 300`
+* Add command to create a single set of entities (easier than reading a pop file), e.g. `civipop -e Individual -c 300`
 * read from stdin
-* allow fields to duplicate each other.
-So that, for example, email can be set as {$first_name}.{$last_name}@example.org
+* allow fields to reference each other.
+So that, for example, email can be set as {$first_name}.{$last_name}@{current_employer}.org
-* create a batch for all entities each time pop is run so that they can be easily found and deleted
+* Asign all created entities to a batch each time pop is run so that they can be easily found and deleted in future.